MileHacker Logo

 Language Learning

 Short-term Arabic (Darija – Moroccan Arabic) or French language courses could be an option at local language schools.
-Learning a few basic phrases in either language is beneficial for interaction.
+Learning a few basic phrases in either language is beneficial for communication.

 Tangier Jazz Festival Jazzablanca

-An annual international jazz festival, usually held in June, attracting artists and audiences from around the world.
+An annual international a festival of jazz music, usually held in June, attracting artists and audiences from around the world.

 Other Cultural Events

 Tangier International Book and Art Fair promotes literature and art.
 Other cultural events are often hosted at the Centre Culturel de Tanger or Cinematheque de Tanger.
-Islamic festivals like Eid al-Fitr, Eid al-Adha, and Ashura are significant national holidays.
+Islamic festivals like Eid-Fitr, Eid al-Adha, and Ashura are significant national holidays.

 Relaxation & Wellness